-5. Use Content Groups
+5. Use Result Groups

 SEO-conscious brands have now taken to publishing content around their industry to market their expertise while boosting their visibility for search engines and customers.
 This means that huge volumes of information are available about any given topic, so without a proper search navigation in place, the customer can easily get lost and overwhelmed by the abundance of search results in response to a simple query.

-Similar to faceted navigation, content groups act as quick filters that split all your search results into a few main categories, e.g. recipes, articles, groceries, etc. Such multi-dimensional SERPs immediately point your users to the desired type of content and eliminate the need for another search to refine the initial query.
+Similar to faceted navigation, result groups act as quick filters that split all your search results into a few main categories, e.g. recipes, articles, groceries, etc. Such multi-dimensional SERPs immediately point your users to the desired type of content and eliminate the need for another search to refine the initial query.